bunion removal treatment surgery minimally invasive

 The price for the no insertion of screws, wire or metal pins bunion operation starts from:

-Patients can walk immediately after the operation with no crutches and are able to walk from day one.
+Patients can walk immediately after the operation with no crutches.

 See our before and after photos of this revolutionary keyhole bunion removal surgery.
 Watch our bunion operation video featuring Karen who underwent keyhole bunion surgery.